1lent/lentKotlinlearn/README.md

-just notes and shit learning java
+just notes and shit learning KT for a project